 9. University of Advancing Technology, Tempe, Arizona

-UAT describes its BA in Game Art and Animation as a “computer animation degree.”
+Programs for aspiring animators include a BA in Game Art and Animation that the school describes as a “computer animation degree.”
 The program consists of 120 credit hours, including 36 major credits.
 Per the school, “students in the Game Art and Animation program will gain an insight into what is involved at all levels of game development to create 2D and 3D art and animation assets for multiple video game platforms such as PC, consoles, mobile, online and VR.”
 They will also “master the artistic principles used in video game art asset creation such as color theory, lighting, shading, anatomy, perspective, scene staging, modeling low polygon and high polygon, 3D modeling texturing, rigging and key frame and motion capture animations.”

-Course highlights include Advanced Materials, Shaders and Lighting, Characters and Vehicles Animation, Concept Art, Environmental and FX Animation, Figure and Character Sculpting, Game Art and Animation Fundamentals, Game Texturing, and Industry Professional Development.
+Course highlights include Advanced Materials, Characters and Vehicles Animation, Concept Art, Environmental and FX Animation, Figure and Character Sculpting, Game Art and Animation Fundamentals, Game Texturing, Industry Professional Development, and Shaders and Lighting.
 Students will also take three Game Production Studio courses (Production Studio I-III), where they will collaborate and create games in a simulated production studio.
 An internship is also part of the program.

-UAT BA in Game Art and Animation graduates will be prepared for jobs such as animator, character artist animator and rigger, character artist modeler and texture artist, character artist animator and rigger, environment artist modeler and texture artist, environment artist animator, mechanical mesh modeler and texture artist, and mechanical mesh animator and rigger.
+UAT BA in Game Art and Animation graduates will be prepared for jobs such as animator, character artist animator and rigger, character artist modeler and texture artist, environment artist animator, environment artist modeler and texture artist, mechanical mesh animator and rigger, mechanical mesh modeler and texture artist, and many others.
+The program takes eight semesters to complete.

 10. Oklahoma Christian University, Oklahoma City, Oklahoma

 Oklahoma Christian University (OC) began in 1950 as Central Christian College, with an enrollment of 97.
-Today, the school serves close to 2,300 students enrolled in 21 academic programs, 71 majors, 52 areas of study, and eight graduate degrees.
+Today, the school serves 2,250 students enrolled in 60 undergraduate majors and 30 additional areas of study, and seven graduate areas of study.
 Programs are offered through 14 academic departments operating in one of five colleges (academic divisions).
 Programs for aspiring animators are offered through the College of Engineering, Department of Computer Science and the College of Liberal Arts, Department of Art & Design.
-Options include a BS in Computer Science with Gaming and Animation and BA and BFA degrees in Gaming & Animation and a 3D Modeling n& Animation Minor.
+Options include a BA, BFA, and BS degrees in Gaming & Animation and a 3D Modeling n& Animation Minor.

 The BS requires 126 credit hours of study to graduate, including 84 credit hours in the major as follows: computer science core (45), communication (3), mathematics (6), computer science upper division (9), gaming and animation (15), and electives (6).
 Course highlights include 3D Modeling, Computer Simulation, Human Computer Interaction, Game Technology, Game Programming, Computer Graphics, Game History and Development, Mobile Applications Development, and Team Game Production.

-In addition to preparing students for positions in industries such as 3D visualizations, VR and AR technologies, the CSBS Gaming and Animation program prepares students for a career in technology, finance, retail, manufacturing, energy, healthcare, aerospace, government, education, and entertainment.
-Each industry offers opportunities in solution technologies such as Internet, user interface, gaming, mobile, visualization, and database technologies.
+In addition to preparing students for positions in animation and game design, industries such as 3D visualizations, VR and AR technologies, the Gaming and Animation programs at OC prepare students for careers in 3D visualizations, aerospace, education, energy, finance, government, healthcare, manufacturing, retail, technology, and VR/AR.
+Each industry offers opportunities in solution technologies such as database technologies, gaming, Internet, mobile, user interface, and visualization.